anm0l555/anm0l555/README.md

 - 💬 Ask me about anything related to my field.
 Happy to help😊
 - 📫 How to reach me: anmoltiwari555@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love listening to music and play guitar.
+- ⚡ Fun fact: I love to listen music and play guitar.

 ### Spotify Playing🎧